defremont/GitGet/README.md

 # Portfolio Generator

-A Python script that scrapes data from your GitHub and GitLab repositories (public and private) and uses the Anthropic API to generate a comprehensive portfolio summary.
+A Python script that scrapes data from your GitHub and GitLab repositories (public and private) and uses the Anthropic API to generate a comprehensive portfolio summary with detailed project analysis.
 See a output example at `output_example.md`.

+🌟 **NEW**: Now includes estimated lines of code and highlights your top 5 projects!

 ## Recent Updates

+### v1.6.0 - Enhanced Portfolio Analysis & Simplified Workflow
+- **Lines of code estimation**: Automatically estimates total lines of code across all projects
+- **Top 5 projects highlight**: AI identifies and features your most significant projects
+- **Streamlined workflow**: Removed HTML generation for faster, focused portfolio creation
+- **Enhanced AI analysis**: Improved project ranking and technical skill assessment
+- **Performance improvements**: Faster execution with simplified two-stage process

 ### v1.3.0 - Smart Data Filtering & Clean JSON Output
 - **Conditional attribute inclusion**: Only includes stars/forks if > 0, descriptions/READMEs if not empty